Skip to main content

 3. Potter Street Redevelopment, Allen Kong Architect

-This Dandenong co-development between disability support organisation, Wallara Australia, aged care specialist, Wintringham, and housing provider, Housing Choices, features a variety of sustainable initiatives.
+This Dandenong co-development between disability support organisation, Wallara Australia, aged care specialist, Wintringham, and housing provider, Housing Choices, featured a variety of sustainable initiatives.

-Allen Kong believes there’s more to sustainable design than just the environmental aspects.
+Director and Principal Architect William Allen Kong believes there's more to sustainale design than just the environmental aspects.

 "Environmental sustainability must go hand in hand with social and economic sustainability.
 This project ... makes the most of the materials - used in a way that supports the resident and staff."